 Crisis research found that the majority of homeless women have negative experiences of approaching local authorities, with many being ‘turned away at the door' or deterred by front-line staff from making a homelessness application.
 Of those women who did make a homelessness application, less than one third were awarded priority need status.
 It is not surprising therefore that many women are reluctant to seek support and over a third of homeless women did not approach their local authority for help or could not remember doing so.

 Women rough sleepers

-According to homelessness agencies, 11% of rough sleepers in London are women but this is likely to be an underestimate.
+According to homelessness agencies, 12 per cent of rough sleepers in London are women but this is likely to be an underestimate.
 Rough sleeping is extremely dangerous for homeless women - many have been physically attacked, verbally abused and sexually assaulted.
 Women respond to these dangers by making efforts to 'remain invisible', choosing places to sleep which are hidden from view and disguising their homeless status in some way.

 It is also likely that, at any given time, there are also many women staying in 'hidden', informal and marginalised homeless accommodation situations.
 Crisis' interviews with homeless women found an alarming number engaging in unwanted sexual liaisons in order to secure accommodation, such as prostitution or going back to old, potentially abusive, partners.

 Migrants, refugees and asylum seekers

 People come to the UK for a whole range of reasons, some to make a better life for themselves; some to earn money to send back home; and some to escape countries where they have experienced violence, torture, rape, or loss of family members.

 Whilst the vast majority will not become homeless, migrants, refugees and asylum seekers are particularly vulnerable to homelessness.
 This is due to a range of factors, both personal and structural, including a lack of support networks, such as friends and family, to turn to in a time of crisis; difficulties with language and a lack of familiarity with the British system and not being entitled to benefits and services.